-Like the other paintings in both series, Earth can be identified as an imperial allegory: this suggests that the emperor rules over the elements and the seasons.
+Like the other paintings in both series, Earth can be identified as an imperial allegory: suggesting that the Emperor rules over the elements and the seasons.

-Many studies of animals by Arcimboldo exist, and many of these studies were used as sources for the creatures seen in Earth.
-All the animals in the head were taken from life, because the emperor gave Arcimboldo permission to draw creatures in his menageries.
-A lion and a tiger were allowed to roam Rudolph’s castle in Prague, documented by the account books which record compensation paid to survivors of attacks, or to family members of victims
+All the animals in the head were taken from life because the Emperor gave Arcimboldo permission to draw the creatures kept in his menageries.
+A lion and a tiger were allowed to roam Rudolf’s castle in Prague, documented by the account books which record compensation paid to survivors of attacks, or to the family members of victims.

-The allegory of Fire combines objects that are more or less directly related to fire in a bizarre profile head.
-For example, the cheek is formed by a large firestone, the neck and chin are formed by a burning candle and an oil lamp, the nose and ear are contoured by firesteels.
-Prominently positioned in the picture is the collar of the Order of the Golden Fleece, beneath which the imperial double-eagle can be seen: a clear reference to the Habsburg House and the beneficiary of the series, Emperor Maximilian II.
+In the allegory of fire, we can see objects that are obviously related to that element.
+For example, the cheek is formed by a large firestone, the neck and chin are formed by a burning candle and an oil lamp, and the nose, and ear are contoured by fire steels.
+Prominently positioned in the picture is the collar of the Order of the Golden Fleece, beneath where the imperial double-eagle can be seen: a clear reference to the Habsburg House and the beneficiary of the series, Emperor Maximilian II.

-This painting is identifiable with a picture of Air by Arcimboldo–it is a copy after Arcimboldo’s painting, or perhaps a workshop version from a later series of elements, or perhaps a repetition made for the emperor.
+This painting is identifiable with an element of Air by Arcimboldo–it is a copy after his original painting, or perhaps a workshop version from a later series of elements, or perhaps a repetition made for the Emperor.

 The Four Seasons

-The picture arrived in Spain possibly as a gift to King Philip II.
+The painting arrived in Spain possibly as a gift to King Philip II.

-Of all the season-heads, Spring offers fewer surprises than the other three season allegories.
-The form of the head is simply filled out with flowers, the breast with leaves.
-At the same time, however, Spring surpasses all of Arcimboldo’s composite heads in its richness of species.
+Of all the season-heads, Spring offers the least surprises.
+The form of the head is simply laid out with flowers, and the breast with leaves.
+However, this portrait surpasses all of the other seasons in its richness of species.
 80 different varieties of flowering plants can be counted.

-The profile bust is composed entirely of a gnarly tree-trunk.
-The nose is the cracked growth of a branch, moss forming the stubble of a beard and intricate branches forming the scrubby hair, in which an evergreen ivy grows.
+The profile bust of Winter is composed entirely of a gnarly tree trunk.
+The nose is the cracked growth of a branch, moss forming the stubble of a beard, and intricate branches forming the scrubby hair, in which an evergreen ivy grows.
 The mouth is composed of two fungi.
 The vacant, squinting eye is ingeniously created through a crack in the bark.
-From the breast protrudes a spring carrying two lemons.
-Again, the clothing is made of woven straw, in which one can make out a large M (for Maximilian II) and the firesteel referring to the Order of the Golden Fleece.
+From the breast protrudes a twig bearing two lemons.
+Again, the clothing is made of woven straw, in which one can make out a large M (for Maximilian II), and the fire steel that references the Order of the Golden Fleece.

-This painting belongs to a group called “reversible heads” which allow for a dual interpretation when turned upside-down, delighting the viewer with their metamorphosis.
-Viewed in one direction, the picture shows a traditional still-life: a metal bowl full mostly of vegetables.
-Turned upside-down, the forms alchemically come to life to produce a grinning face.
-A possible interpretation is that the figure represented is Priapus, a fertility deity and protector of gardens.
+The so-called “reversible heads” group allowed for a dual interpretation when turned upside-down, delighting the viewer with their metamorphosis.
+Here, a possible interpretation is that the figure represented in The Vegetable Gardener is Priapus, a fertility deity and protector of gardens.

-It is thought to be a portrait of Wolfgang Lazius, a humanist and historian who served Holy Roman Emperors of the House of Habsburg.
+The Librarian might actually be a portrait of a humanist and historian Wolfgang Lazius who served the Holy Roman Emperors of the House of Habsburg.
 In 1957, art historian Sven Alfons was the first to conclude that this was specifically a portrait of Lazius.
 The work has been interpreted as both a celebration and a satirical mocking of librarians and scholarship.
-K. C. Elhard suggests that it may be specifically a parody of materialistic book collectors more interested in acquiring books than in reading them.
+K. C. Elhard suggests that it may be specifically a parody of “materialistic book collectors more interested in acquiring books than in reading them.”

-The Lawyer shows a member of the legal profession, whose facial features are depicted using meat and fish, and whose body is composed of legal documents.
+The Jurist, also known as The Lawyer, portrays a member of the legal profession, whose facial features are depicted using meat and fish, and whose body is composed of legal documents.
 Two versions of the painting exist; the first, from 1566, is held by the National Museum of Fine Arts (Nationalmuseum) in Stockholm (acquired from a collection at Gripsholm Castle in 1866), and a later version is held by a private collector in Milan.

-In the 20th century, these double images of Arcimboldo were greatly admired by Salvador Dali and other Surrealist painters.
-The artist has occasionally been called the “Grandfather of Surrealism”—though whether it’s a compliment depends on whom you ask.
-One modern critic has theorised that Arcimboldo suffered from mental illness, but others insist he had to have had his wits about him to win and retain favor in such rarefied circles.
-Still, others have suggested he was a misunderstood man of the people—rather than fawning over the Habsburgs, he mocked them in plain sight.
-But maybe he was just into flowers, vegetable, and nature–and wanted to combine them with the beauty of a human being.
+Witty and intellectual portraits by Giuseppe Arcimboldo were admired by 20th-century artists such as Salvador Dali.
+Arcimboldo has occasionally been called the “Grandfather of Surrealism”—though whether it’s a compliment depends upon who you ask.
+One modern critic has theorized that Arcimboldo suffered from mental illness, but others insist he had to have had his wits about him to win and retain favor in such rarefied circles.
+Still, others have suggested that he was a misunderstood man of the people—rather than someone who fawned over the Habsburgs, he mocked them in plain sight.
+But maybe he was just into flowers, vegetables, and nature–and wanted to combine them with the beauty of a human being.